theimpossibleastronaut/rmwrs/CONTRIBUTING.md

 flow](https://guides.github.com/introduction/flow/), which mostly just involves creating a separate branch for each patch you're working on.
-Using that method helps prevent merge conflicts later. *Note* that you should never need to work on the master branch or merge your patches into the master branch (See "syncing" below).
+Using that method helps prevent merge conflicts later. *Note* that you should never need to work on the trunk (main) branch or merge your patches into the trunk branch (See "syncing" below).

 Source code patches should only contain changes related to a single issue.
 This helps speed up the review and discussion process.
 However,